dral3x/KotlinMultiplatformMobileDemo/README.md

 Pattern: MVVM, MVP or MVC?

-## UseCase layer

-It contains mainly the actions that the user can trigger.
-It simplify access to the domain layer, forwarding actions down-layer and exposing data up-layer.

-It's stateless.

 ## Domain layer

 Also known as business logic.
-This layer has the rules of your business.
+This layer has the rules of our business.

-It might manager some business state.
+It might manage some state, even persist it.

 Examples of classes:
 - data models
 - managers
+- repository

 ## Data layer

-In this layer, you have an abstract definition of the different data sources, and how they should be used.
+In this layer, you have definitions of the different data sources.

-Usually should contains repositories that hide the actual source of the data.

-## Framework

 It basically encapsulates the interaction with the underlying platform (iOS or Android) or services/libraries (networking library, database, Firebase, etc), so that the rest of the code can be agnostic and reusable.

+Examples of classes:
+- HTTP client
+- database